 Today’s conversation is with Dom Cappuccilli, the Founder and CEO of The Clean Sell, a company that helps various kinds of businesses to reach out to real-world target customers and understand what their best go-to-market strategies are for expanding in the US.

-Before finding his inherent passion and moving hell and earth to pursue it, Dom has done some wild stuff including switching careers and moving from LA to New York with no job and no understanding of what he was going to do next.
+Before finding his inherent passion and moving hell and earth to pursue it, Dom has done some wild stuff including career change and moving from LA to New York with no job and no understanding of what he was going to do next.
 Despite not finding his calling until he was in his late twenties, and keeping in mind that every business has a price, Dom took a chance and launched The Clean Sell off a credit card.
 Although he ended up with an excellent career path, he admits that it was “terrifying”.

 “You don’t really think about it when you’re doing it at the time, at least I don’t, I’m just like ‘okay, this is the next thing I need to do’.
 Then you look back, and you’re like ‘holy shit, I can’t believe I took that route’.